If you are planning to be in Baltimore Memorial Day weekend, there are a number of activities to enjoy, as well as to remember.

 - Visit one of the Baltimore City or Baltimore County parks!
 The NCR Trail runs from Hunt Valley to the Pennsylvania line.
 There are trails, water for kayaking, white water rafting (though the water would most likely be rather cold!) and more.
 Oregon Ridge Park in Hunt Valley, Gunpowder Park on the Eastern side, and in Downtown Baltimore, Druid Hill Park, Patterson Park, Federal Hill Park and others.

-- Dulaney Valley Memorial Gardens in Timonium has a tribute to those who have defended our country’s freedom on Monday the 29th at 10am.
+- Dulaney Valley Memorial Gardens in Timonium has a tribute to those who have defended our country’s freedom on Monday the 28th at 10am.
+Six Maryland Soldiers will be honored in Monday’s ceremony.

 Though many of us celebrate Memorial Day Weekend as the unofficial start to summer, we should not forget those who have lost their lives to defend our country.